afancyfridgemagnet/chatweave/README.md

 ## Mouse Shortcuts

-Left-click a username or @mention to switch active channel and add @username to chat box.

-Right-click a username, @mention, or chat channel (at bottom) to open a context menu with options.
+Right-click a username, @mention, emote, or chat channel (at bottom) to open a context menu with options.

 Hover over username or timestamp to show full (non-truncated) text in a tooltip.